nextpyp/pyp/docs/guide/picking3d.rst

 Size-based picking
 ------------------

-This method described in `Jin et al. <https://cryoem.cs.duke.edu/node/accurate-size-based-protein-localization-from-cryo-et-tomograms/>`_ can be used to detect particles based on their size.
-It works both on purified and in-situ samples:
+This method, described in `Jin et al. (2024) <https://cryoem.cs.duke.edu/node/accurate-size-based-protein-localization-from-cryo-et-tomograms/>`_, can be used to detect particles based on their size.
+It works both on purified and *in-situ* samples:

 #.
-Click on :guilabel:`Tomograms` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`
+Click on ``Tomograms`` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`

 #.
 Select "size-based" as the ``Detection method``